bastiencaillot/bastcoin/README.md

 -maximum number of coins in circulation is 7,000,000 and not 21,000,000 as bitcoin

--the target duration of proof of work per block is not 10 minutes but 4 minutes (however the initial reward per block remains 50 pieces, and is therefore halved every 70000 blocks)
+-the target duration of proof of work per block is not 10 minutes but 4 minutes (however the initial reward per block remains 50 coins, and is therefore halved every 70000 blocks)

 -difficulty is recalculated every 700 blocks